Annita McVeigh: Career

 McVeigh's career in journalism began at the Ulster Gazette and Tyrone Courier.
 In the late 1990s she began working for the BBC, as a journalist at BBC Newsline.

 As of 2002, McVeigh was the Ireland correspondent for BBC News, also covering Northern Ireland.

 In 2003, McVeigh co-presented live coverage on the television channel BBC World of the unfolding events in Iraq.

 In 2004, McVeigh was a Special Correspondent at BBC News.

 In 2006, she began presenting on the BBC News channel.
 During some of the 2000s, she presented alongside Chris Lowe between 7pm and 10pm on Friday evenings and 7pm and midnight on weekend evenings; during her maternity leave from this role, Sophie Long presented.
 In 2016 and 2017, McVeigh presented BBC News Specials covering terrorist attacks.

 In 2013, McVeigh began presenting between 6:30pm and 9pm on weekday evenings on the channel.

-In the 2020s, McVeigh presented BBC Newsroom Live on the BBC News channel between 11am and 1pm on some weekdays.
-Also in the 2020s, McVeigh has presented BBC Weekend News, in addition to her other presenting work at the BBC.
+From 2016 to 2020, McVeigh presented BBC Newsroom Live on the BBC News channel between 11am and 1pm on some weekdays.
+From 2021 to 2023, McVeigh presented BBC Weekend News, in addition to her other presenting work at the BBC.

 In 2024, McVeigh, Kasia Madera, Karin Giannone and Martine Croxall, all high-profile BBC journalists, all began an employment tribunal claim against the BBC, alleging age discrimination, sex discrimination and unequal pay.
 However, their claim was subsequently denied, and they then subsequently appealed.